Our flexible study options mean that you can study the way you like. And as your life changes, so can your study mode.

 View our range of online learning programs

 For higher education programs, block mode refers to online study that is partnered by blocks of on-campus study.
 TAFE apprentices and trainees may undertake block mode study on campus for specified periods each semester, and complete their training in the workplace.

-It provides opportunities that may not be available in traditional face-to-face teaching and learning formats.
-These include opportunities for students to choose how and when to learn and to personalise their learning.
-Advantages of blended or online study also include opportunities for collaboration with fellow students both formally and informally, with or without teacher input.
+It provides opportunities that may not be available in traditional face-to-face teaching and learning formats and allows students to choose how and when to learn and to personalise their learning.
+Advantages of BOLD study also include opportunities for collaboration with fellow students both formally and informally, with or without teacher input.

 The BOLD plan is about student learning in a digital age and ensuring our graduates are equipped to work, live and continue to learn in a progressive, globally connected world.

 Across all programs and courses at Federation, Work Integrated Learning (WIL) may be real or simulated and can occur in the workplace, at the University, online or face-to-face.

 Other opportunities include voluntary placements, industry-based projects, simulated work experiences and the Federation Industry Placement Program (IPP) where students undertake a placement of up to 26 weeks with a host organisation in the same field as their studies.

 Our Study Abroad and Exchange programs offer the chance to become immersed in a totally different environment.
 This enriching experience will enable you to see and do things you wouldn't expect and meet people who have grown up in a different culture.